Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Pure subgroups of and dynamical decomposition

 Additionally, for any vertex $v\in f_{ij}\m(V^1(T_j))$, the map $f_{ij}$ induces a bijection between the star of $v$ and the star of $f_{ij}(v)$.
 Indeed, as $f_{ij}$ is surjective, it suffices to show that it does not collapse any edge $uv$ incident on $v$, but if it did, then $f_{ij}(u)\in V^1(T_j)$ would contradict (ii).

-By Lemma \ref{lemma:minimal-debording-factor} \ref{it0_periph}, this shows that the incident edge groups at $v_{A_j}$ form a non-sporadic free factor system of $A_j$.
-Refining $U_i^c$ at each vertex $v_{A_j}$ into a non-sporadic free splitting gives an a priori bound on $i$ (precisely $i\leq \max\{1,\frac{N-1}{2}\}$, see Corollary \ref{coro:finitude-facteurs}), and shows that there are only finitely many maximal $H$-invariant \afs{}s, so the process stops.
+By Lemma \ref{lemma:minimal-debording-factor}\ref{it0_periph}, this shows that the incident edge groups at $v_{A_j}$ form a non-sporadic free factor system of $A_j$.
+This allows to refine $U_i^c$ simultaneously at each vertex $v_{A_j}$ into a free splitting of $A_j$; collapsing all edges with non-trivial stabilizer in this refinement yields a free splitting of $F_N$ with at least $i$ edges.
+This provides a bound on $i$, and shows that there are only finitely many maximal $H$-invariant \afs{}s, so the process stops.

 We define $\Ud_H=U_i^c$ as the last constructed tree, and we denote by $f_j=f_{ij}:\Ud_H\ra T_j$.
 The tree $\Ud_H$ is relative to $\calp_H$ because every $T_j$ is.
 Assertion~\ref{it_relP} follows from the properties of the trees of cylinders (Lemma \ref{lemma:deformation}).